MathieuandSpheroidalWaveFunctions/complex_prolate_swf/readme.txt

                  : =2 if radial functions of both kinds and their first derivatives are computed
           x1     : x - 1, where x is the radial coordinate [real(knd)]
+                   [When x1 = 0.0, i.e., x = 1.0, only radial functions
+                   of the first kind and their first derivatives are calculated.
+Radial functions of the second kind and their first derivtives are infinite.
+                   Thus ioprad must be set equal to 1.
+Note also that the radial functions of the first kind and their first derivatives are equal to zero unless m = 0.]
           iopang : (integer)
                  : =0 if angular functions are not computed : =1 if angular functions of the first kind